ramokz/phantom-camera-docs/docs/look-at-modes/group.md

 <Property propertyName="Look At Group" propertyType="Array[Node3D]" propertyDefault="null">
 <template v-slot:propertyDescription>

-Defines the group of targets targets that the camera should looking at.
+Defines the group of targets that the camera should be looking at.
 It will be looking at the centre of all the assigned targets.

 </template>
 <template v-slot:setMethod>